weaveworks/gitopssets-controller/docs/README.md

  - `ClusterLabels` the labels from the metadata field on the GitOpsCluster
  - `ClusterAnnotations` the annotations from the metadata field on the GitOpsCluster

-If the selector is not provided, all clusters will be returned.
+If the selector is not provided, all clusters from all namespaces will be returned:

 ```yaml
 apiVersion: templates.weave.works/v1alpha1